|Title:||Head Women's Soccer Coach|

 The Spartans earned a pair of NCAA statistical championships in 2012 as they notched a team save percentage of 94.2% while Glessner eanred the national championship for save percentage at 94.1%.
 York also finished second in goals against average (0.304) and shutout percentage at 83.3%.
 York recorded 15 shutouts in 18 games for the season.
 Glessner finished second in Division III for individual goals against average at 0.31 GAA.

 Sterner has a solid track record and is well respected within Central Pennsylvania soccer.
 She is the former head coach at Spring Grove High School where the Rockets won two league titles, one in 1996 and one in 1997.
 She has also coached the Central Pennsylvania Select Under 19 and Under 16 teams.

 |Title:||Asst.
 Women's Soccer Coach|

-Al Chesnavage is in his seventh year on Vicki Sterner’s staff after a career as a highly respected coach in the Southern Pennsylvania region.
+Al Chesnavage is in his eighth year on Vicki Sterner’s staff after a career as a highly respected coach in the Southern Pennsylvania region.
 Chesnavage is familiar with the Spartan program as his daugher Maria is one of the best players to ever don the green and white.

 He owns an impressive playing resume as he attended and played at the University of Baltimore, graduating with a bachelor’s degree in English in 1979.
 He continued his playing career in the Maryland Major Soccer League.